-8 Free Ways to Earn Qantas Frequent Flyer Points in 2024
+6 Free Ways to Earn Qantas Frequent Flyer Points

 Earn Qantas points for free

-The Qantas Wellbeing App is one of many ways you can earn Qantas points for free.
+The Qantas Wellbeing App is one of several ways you can earn Qantas points for free.
 Photo: Adobe Stock.

-Qantas Frequent Flyer points will expire if you don’t earn or redeem at least one point every 18 months.
-Although it might be possible to reinstate expired Qantas points, you’ll likely only recover up to 50% of your old balance.
-So it’s a really good idea to keep your account active and ensure your points don’t expire in the first place!
+Qantas Points will expire if you don’t earn or redeem at least one point every 18 months.
+Although it might be possible to reinstate expired Qantas Points, you’d likely only recover up to 50% of your old balance (at best).
+So, it’s a really good idea to keep your account active and ensure your points don’t expire in the first place.

-The good news is that there are plenty of ways to earn Qantas Frequent Flyer points in Australia and maintain activity in your loyalty account – without even needing to fly.
+The good news is that there are plenty of ways to earn Qantas Frequent Flyer points in Australia and maintain activity in your loyalty account.
+You don’t need to fly.
+In fact, you might not even have to spend a cent.

-From point-earning credit cards to online shopping, there are tons of ways to earn points without even leaving your home.
-For example, you could earn 1 Qantas point per dollar for shopping at eBay via the Qantas Online Mall.
-You could also easily earn Qantas points by scanning your card at BP – even if you’re just buying a coffee.
+Firstly, from point-earning credit cards to online shopping, there are tons of easy ways to collect Qantas Points without leaving your home.
+For example, you could earn 1 Qantas Point per dollar for shopping at eBay via the Qantas Online Mall.

 Great Credit Cards for Earning Qantas Points